Use & Care

 Don’t throw your pan into a hot fire to burn the food off.
 Don’t put a hot pan into cold water.
 The thermal shock of different temperatures might cause the pan to warp…and warp is bad.

-NEVER SOAK OR PUT YOUR PAN IN THE DISHWASHER
+NEVER SOAK OR PUT YOUR PAN IN THE DISHWASHER OR REFRIGERATOR

 Never, repeat, NEVER leave cast iron to soak in water.
 It will rust… and rust is seriously bad.
 Humid environments are the enemy of iron.

 COOKING ACIDIC FOODS